Cheonmasan station

 Cheonmasan station is a railway station of the Gyeongchun Line in Hwado-eup, Namyangju, Gyeonggi Province, South Korea.
 The station name comes from Cheonmasan.

-Due to approval, the station confirmed, opening date set to June 29, 2013, but the opening was already several months delayed.
-The station was opened on December 31, 2014.
+Due to approval, the station confirmed, opening date set to June 29, 2013, but the opening was delayed by five months.
+The station was opened on November 30, 2013, despite the station building being under construction.
+It was completed on December 31, 2014.